Short answer: Yes, during game play, there are advantages to frame rates higher than refresh rates!

 Advantage 2: Each Frame Is Still Partially Visible

+If you watch high speed videos of refresh cycles, a display will refresh one pixel row at a time from top to bottom.
 During the “VSYNC OFF” setting, you can still see fragments of the same frame even at frame rates far higher than refresh rates.
 Here is a diagram of 432 fps at 144 Hz:

 The disadvantage, however, is tearing during VSYNC OFF.
 This disadvantage doesn’t matter to many competitive/eSports players where winning the frag is more important.